-In accordance with the Company's Bylaws, Michael J. McSally, Chair of the Board, has appointed a representative of EQ Shareowner Services to be the inspector of election at the annual meeting.
-The inspector of election is not an officer or Director of the Company.
+In accordance with the Company's Bylaws, Jeanne L. Mockard, Chair of the Board, has appointed a representative of Equiniti Trust Company, LLC, doing business as EQ Shareowner Services, to be the inspector of election at the annual meeting.
+The inspector of election is not an officer or director of the Company.
 The inspector will receive and canvass the votes given at the annual meeting and certify the results.